 Watch out for our more events in the Pipeline by Here2help community including Youth Mental Health and Sport workshop and many more to come.
 We also want to put on book clubs, Zoom storytime, Online cooking classes, Trivia nights, Knitting Club, and various other workshops as our network expands.

-Our pool of volunteers and experts is looking forward to connecting with the community.
-If you or someone you know would want to host an event or share an idea with us, contact us here!
 We would love to have you.
 Keeping our fingers crossed for the Pandemic to settle and Covid restrictions to relax, H2H Community aims to conduct various in-person community events too.